larytet/YALAS/README.md

 * Sysdig Falco?

 YALAS and Sysdig Falco have a significant overlap.
 YALAS supports the run-time detection and prevention.
-One of the YALAS main goals is an automatic generating of formal enforcement policies and rules.
+One of the YALAS main goals is an automatic generation of formal enforcement policies and rules.